Modern Homes For Sale

 R-Value: R-value measures the effectiveness of insulation materials.
 The higher the number, the better the insulation power and the lower your heating and cooling costs.
 Spray foam is an example of a type of insulation with a high R-value.

-Septic Tank System: Approximately 25% of Americans use stand-alone septic systems—as opposed to tying into city-sewers—to effectively treat wastewater, and they are often the only option in rural areas.
+Septic Tank System: Approximately 25 percent of Americans use stand-alone septic systems—as opposed to tying into city-sewers—to effectively treat wastewater, and they are often the only option in rural areas.
 Standard septic systems consist of a tank, drainfield, and the surrounding soil.
 Septic systems are inexpensive to maintain but do require some vigilance to ensure smooth operation.

 Siting: Choosing the greenest location to build a house.
 Siting takes many factors into consideration, including impact on the ecosystem, proximity to infrastructure, and south-facing orientation, in order to take advantage of the sun’s warming properties.